WayZeTV/wz-weaponshop/README.md

 # wz-weaponshop

-Bonjour à tous je vous présente aujourd'hui ce petit Mécano Shop réalisé en RageUI qui sert aux joueurs de votre serveur d'acheter des Kits de Réparations et des Kits de Carosserie !
+Bonjour à tous je vous présente aujourd'hui ce script Armurerie réalisé en RageUI qui permettera à vos joueurs d'acheter des armes en toute légalité.Ceci est une V1 et plusieurs autres versions sont à venir.

 Le nom de la ressource n'est pas modifiable !

 -----------------------------------------------------
 -----------------------------------------------------

-Hello everyone, I present to you today this little Mechanism Made in RageUI which is used by players of your server bought Repair Kits and Body Kits!
+Hello everyone I present to you today this Armory script made in RageUI which will allow your players to buy weapons legally.
+This is a V1 and several other versions are coming.

 The name of the resource cannot be changed!